OpenEvalProject/evals/manuscripts/elife-69091/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/69091/elife-69091-fig1-v2.jpg)

 **Figure 1.:** (A) Domain architecture of the SARS-CoV-2 spike monomer.
 NTD, N-terminal domain; RBD, receptor-binding domain; SD1, subdomain 1; SD2, subdomain 2; FP, fusion peptide; HR1, heptad repeat 1; CH, central helix; CD, connector domain; HR2, heptad repeat 2; TM, transmembrane region; CT, C-terminal.
 (B) Sequence alignment of RBD from SARS-CoV-2, B.1.1.7, and B.1.351 variant spike proteins.
 The N501Y, K417N, and E484K mutations are highlighted in red with a *.
 Cysteines forming disulfide bonds are marked in orange.
 (C–E) The interface of ACE2 (cyan) in complex with spike RBD from SARS-CoV-2 (violet), B.1.1.7 lineage (yellow), and B.1.351 lineage (green).
 Residues 501, 500, 417, 487, and 484 from the RBD and the mutant RBD, and the contacting residues from ACE2 (Y41, K353, D355, D30, and Y83) are shown in sticks.
 Hydrogen bonds are shown in dash lines.
 (F) Representative images of ACE2–mCherry (red) HEK293 cells stained with 100 nM AlexaFluor488-labeled RBD (green).
 (G) Saturated binding of AlexaFluor488-labeled RBD to cell-surface ACE2.
 NS, non-specific.
 (H) Series-diluted RBD and RBD mutants were incubated with ACE2-expressing cells in the presence of AlexaFluor488-labeled RBD protein (100 nM).
 Concentrations used for unlabeled RBD and RBD mutants were from 5 μM to 0.25 nM with threefold dilution.
-Kd values were calculated using the Cheng–Prusoff equation.Figure 1—source data 1.Figure 1G,H.
+Kd values were calculated using the Cheng–Prusoff equation.

 Recently, several variants with increased transmissibility have been found.
 The alpha variant (B.1.1.7 lineage) was first detected in the United Kingdom in September 2020, and another variant (B.1.351 lineage, beta) was first detected in October 2020 in the Republic of South Africa (Rahimi and Talebi Bezmin Abadi, 2021; Greaney et al., 2021; CNBC, 2021).
 Both of these mutants carry an N501Y mutation, and the B.1.351 lineage has two additional mutations (K417N and E484K) within the RBD region (Figure 1B,C; Leung et al., 2021; Tu et al., 2021).
 Recent data suggest that the FDA-authorized mRNA vaccines continued to induce a high level of neutralization against the B.1.1.7 variant, but a lower level against B.1.351 variants.
 Several researchers have assessed the neutralization potency of numerous antibodies against the two new variants.
 Their data suggest that some neutralizing antibodies in phase II/III clinical trials were not able to retain their neutralizing capability against the B.1.351 variant.
 As these mutations are within the RBD region, an understanding of the mechanism that allows the new variants to bind to the ACE2 receptor is of great value.